 How to Subscribe | House Rules | Guidelines | Advertising | Things to avoid | Archives | Sharing Files | Problems | FAQ

-The GQRP mailing list was founded by members of the G-QRP club as a focus of QRP activity for operators who have access to the Internet in the UK, and further afield.
+The GQRP internet forum was founded by members of the G-QRP club as a focus of QRP activity for operators who have access to the Internet in the UK, and further afield.

-The list exists for the discussion of technical matters, QRP operating, QRP events and other QRP-related topics.
-It is intended to be European orientated and in this respect is not intended to replace the existing QRP-L mailing list.
+The forum exists for the discussion of technical matters, QRP operating, QRP events and other QRP-related topics.

-There is a simple but strict editorial policy to keep this a QRP mailing list, not for it to replace uk.radio.amateur, the rec.radio news groups or any other general discussion forum about amateur radio.
+There is a simple but strict editorial policy to keep this a QRP forum, not for it to replace uk.radio.amateur, the rec.radio news groups or any other general discussion forum about amateur radio.

 After registering, you can choose whether you prefer individual mailings, or the digest version.

-This list is run with the approval of the GQRP club, however membership of the GQRP club conveys no rights of membership to the list and GQRP membership is not a requirement to be a member of the list.
+This forum is run with the approval of the GQRP club, however membership of the GQRP club conveys no rights of membership to the forum and GQRP club membership is not a requirement to be a member of the forum.

 Moderator announcements are few and far between, and mostly we prefer to have a private word "off line".
 Public announcements will always be polite as we can make them.
 We've seen more heavy handed approaches on other internet forums and that's not our style.
 However, please don't take that politeness as a cue to publicly debate the issue at hand, it will not be subject to further discussion when there has been a moderator ruling.

-There are currently two main moderators.
+There are currently two moderators.
 Tony G4WIF & Graham G3MFJ.

-Very simply, please bear these in mind when sending mail to the list.
+Very simply, please bear these in mind when sending mail to the forum.